madmay247/Option-Chain-to-Excel/README.md

 - Organizes the fetched data into a structured `pandas` DataFrame.
 - Exports the data to an Excel file using `xlwings`.
 - Provides a simple user interface to select the desired symbol.
-- Periodically updates the data in the Excel file to keep it current.
+- Periodically updates the data in the Excel file to keep it current (every 30 seconds).

 ## Notes